RDJ00/tr-inc/progress.md

 - Focusing on hydration-safe implementation for all components
 - Updated site footer with organization logo, contact information, and improved newsletter signup
 - Fixed hydration issues by properly separating client and server components
+- Updated hero section with new title, warm background image, and Framer Motion animations

 ## Next Steps
 - Define project requirements